As with any large event, spectator safety is a priority. Here are a few tips to make sure you and your loved ones have a

 Flight times: The balloons will be in the air for approx 1-2 hours during each flight.
 Their flight path is dictated by the direction of the wind.

-Smoking: Please do not smoke near the balloons.
-Highly flammable propane gas is used in their inflation process.
+Smoking: Balloons over Waikato is a completely smoke free event.
+Highly flammable propane gas is used in the balloon inflation process.
 The University of Waikato is also now a completely smoke free venue therefore please do not smoke at the Nightglow at Waikato University.

 Lost property: Will be held in the lost property box at the red event site information tent.
 Any property unclaimed at the end of the event will be taken to the Hamilton Central Police Station.

 Driver Safety: Balloons will be flying overhead in many areas during the event particularly during peak traffic times it is dangerous to watch them while driving.
 Please pull over and stop if you'd like to see them fly by.

 Lighting: We recommend that people bring a torch to the ZURU Nightglow to ensure safe passage from the Nightglow Field to the carpark.

 Vendors: Food and drinks will be available for purchase on site during the whole festival.
 A wider selection will be available at the Zuru Nightglow.